BarbeRousseLibre/hermessenger/docs/GOALS.md

 This one wants to become a pain in your *ss, because he or she thinks it's fun, you deserves it, what ever.

 This person see your form (after lurking online for your footprints), and realize (or guess) there is no protection against flooding message.
-Neat!
+Neat (for the attacker)!

-There is none, you were naiv, or careless.
+There is none such protection, you were naiv, or careless.

 Now with a few commands, a (few) script(s), some script-kiddies tools, this person decide to annoys you.
 Simple, not very long to do too, one person could do it with the will and a bit of skills and knowledge.